kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 Endpoint GET /health accepts no parameters and returns application/json with body {"status": "healthy"}.
 This endpoint is used by Cloud Run for health checks and by monitoring systems.

-Endpoint GET / returns application/json with information about the API including the message and available endpoints.
+Endpoint GET / serves the web UI by returning the static/index.html file (text/html).
+This provides a browser-based interface for uploading and testing images visually.

 ### Module Interface for nsfw_checker.py